 Little Oneroa beach offers a great place for the children to swim and play in the playground and if you get hungry head across the street for fish and chips or an ice-cream.
 There really is something for everyone.

+Drive off the ferry and head up Donald Bruce road to start your adventure.
 The Eastern end of the island is not serviced by public transport, this means the roads are quiet and ideal for you to drive.

 On the island, you will find all the facilities you would expect when travelling, including: